Premium video tutorials

 One of the techniques used to measure the normality or non-normality is the Z score.
 This Z score is often used when comparing data sets and in some of the hypothesis test calculations.

 Data is often displayed visually in distributions.
 Recognizing the type of display and the nature of the distribution can aid in the selection and analysis of a hypothesis test.
 This lesson will explain data distributions and review the typical distributions for discrete data.

 Continuous Data Distributions

 There are many types of continuous data distributions.
 These are often associated with physical characteristics of the data or system being studied.
 The ability to recognize the type of distribution aid in the selection and analysis of a hypothesis test.

 A common investigation in Lean Six Sigma problem solving is to determine if two factors are correlated.
 This insight will often point to an underlying cause of the problem.
 This lesson explains how to do correlation analysis using both Excel and Minitab.
 It also includes a discussion of the Pearson correlation coefficient.

 Regression models are formulas that allow us to predict the performance of the system being analyzed.
 As a hypothesis test, we can determine whether the regression formula is able to predict the performance of the sample data set.
 This lesson defines the different types of regression analyses that will be discussed in later lessons and how to choose between the regression approaches.

 Simple Linear Regression

 A statistical analysis or test creates a mathematical model to fit the data in the sample.
-The real world data seldom precisely fits the model.
-The differences between the model and the actual data is known as residuals.
-The residuals in any analysis, whether a regression analysis or another statistical analysis, will indicate how well the statistical model fits the data.
-When the residuals indicate a bad fit, a different analytical approach should be selected.
-This lesson explains how to read residual graphs and analysis.
+The real-world data seldom precisely fits the model.
+The differences between the model and the actual data are known as residuals.
+This lesson explains how to read residual graphs and analyses.